Graduate Certificate in Cybersecurity

 With cybercrime on the rise, cybersecurity grows more vital with each passing day.

 Our nation's leaders recognize cybersecurity as a national imperative, and there is an immediate need for cybersecurity workforce development in the Lowcountry.
 Major employers of computing professionals and the defense and business industry in the Charleston region are increasingly interested in employees specializing in cybersecurity.
-The Graduate Certificate in Cybersecurity is a joint program with the College of Charleston with classes being held at The Lowcountry Graduate Center in North Charleston, SC.
+The Graduate Certificate in Cybersecurity is a joint program with the College of Charleston with classes being held at The Citadel campus and College of Charleston Harbor walk campus.

 The Graduate Certificate in Cybersecurity prepares you to play a critical role in the world of Internet security.
 By the end of this program, students will be able to: